Explore Switzerland

 Food Type: Café

-This trendy cafe and bar, formerly a coffeehouse where the pre-revolutionary Lenin met intellectuals, has been transformed into a art-noveau eatery frequented by locals and tourists alike.
-Other celebrities to have dines here include the likes of Joyce, Einstein, Mata Hari and Mussolini.
-Nowadays it is the bourgeois chic crowd who like to dine on fine pasta dishes and other delicious dishes.
+This trendy cafe and bar, formerly a coffeehouse where the pre-revolutionary Lenin met intellectuals, has been transformed into an art-nouveau eatery frequented by locals and tourists alike.
+Other celebrities to have dined here include the likes of Joyce, Einstein, Mata Hari and Mussolini.
+Nowadays it is the bourgeois-chic crowd who like to dine on fine pasta dishes and other delicious meals.
 This eatery remains open late so expect an eventful evening!
 Reservations recommended.

 Chez Crettol